 Every January there are an infinite number of blog posts on how to make or stick to your personal New Years Resolutions.
-But what if your business could write its own resolutions for 2017, what would they be?
+But what if your business could write its own resolutions the upcoming year, what would they be?
 I don’t think many businesses would be begging for more of your time – entrepreneurs are notorious for devoting all of their time to the business.
 But is that precious time used effectively?

 As a litigator, I meet far too many small business owners who were so busy trying to move their business forward that they didn’t notice they never made time to stop and protect the business they were working so hard to build – until it was too late.
 The potential points of failure for a small business are unfortunately many.
 Leases, employees, personal situations, intellectual property, product malfunction, and weak (or absent) contracts to name a few.

 More often than not, the entrepreneur has been taken for a ride.
 Perhaps not maliciously, often through some misunderstanding, but the net result is that the business loses out.
 Interestingly, in many cases, the business is not in the wrong and has legitimate options to resolve the situation in its favour.
 Why then does the business lose out?
 Essentially, the owner doesn’t stand up for what they are entitled to.
 I think it’s the Nova Scotia nice guy effect.
 We are all brought up to be so neighbourly that the idea of standing up and demanding to get what we are entitled to somehow feels rude.